-"In the first half of 2006 the Group has continued to build on the momentum established during a successful 2005, with Group operating profit on an EEV basis up 17% to £980 million before restructuring costs in the UK.
+In the first half of 2006 the Group has continued to build on the momentum established during a successful 2005, with Group operating profit on an European Embedded Value (EEV) basis up 17 per cent to £980 million before restructuring costs in the UK.

-"Insurance sales were £9.8 billion on a PVNBP basis, with strong growth in Asia and the US and a steady performance in the UK.
+Insurance sales were £9.8 billion on a present value of new business premiums (PVNBP) basis, with strong growth in Asia and the US and a steady performance in the UK.
 Net sales in our asset management businesses more than doubled to £5.3 billion.
 Difficult trading conditions in the personal loans market resulted in a loss at Egg in the first half of the year but we expect Egg to report an operating profit for the second half.

-"In line with our forecast that Asia will be cash positive in 2006 there was a net remittance to the Group of £5 million in the first half of the year.
+In line with our forecast that Asia will be cash positive in 2006 there was a net remittance to the Group of £5 million in the first half of the year.
 Across our UK insurance business and Egg we have increased our cost saving target to £150 million per annum from the £40 million announced in December 2005.